 Cancellation of City of Austin Alarm Permit

-An alarm permit can be cancelled when the system no longer meets the criteria for a permitted alarm system per the ordinance or the permit holder moves from the address.
-All outstanding charges must be paid before a permit is cancelled.
+An alarm permit can be canceled when the system no longer meets the criteria for a permitted alarm system per the ordinance or the permit holder moves from the address.
+All outstanding charges must be paid before a permit is canceled.
 Written notification is required for cancellation.
-Cancellation form can be mailed to the address referenced above or faxed to:(512)974-6697.
+A cancellation form can be mailed to the address referenced above or faxed to:(512)974-6697.